ASNeG/OpcUaStack/docs/source/1_getting_started/overview.rst

 ------------------

-Using **Application Server** a developer doesn't need to implement the communication part of the OPC server and can focus on the business logic of the user application.
+Using **Application Server** a developer doesn't need to implement the communication part of the OPC server and can focus on the domain logic of the user application.

 .. figure:: application_server.png